RobinBoers/signo/docs/basic-types.md

 ## Strings

-Strings in Signo are delimited by **single** quotes, and they are encoded in UTF-8:
+Strings in Signo are delimited by **double** quotes, and they are encoded in UTF-8:

 ```
-sig> 'hellö'
+sig> "hellö"
-'hellö'
+"hellö"
 ```

 Strings can be concatenated using the `Signo.StdLib.concat/2` function from the standard library:

 ```
-sig> (concat 'hell' 'o')
+sig> (concat "hell" "o")
-'hello'
+"hello"
 ```

 You can print a string using the `Signo.StdLib.print/1` function:

 ```
-sig> (print 'hello')
+sig> (print "hello")
-'hello'
+"hello"
 ```

 ## Nil

-In Signo, nil is represented as an empty procedure:
+In Signo, nil is represented as an empty list:

 ```
 sig> ()
 ()
 ```

 Nil is the only non-boolean value that is falsy.
-So unlike other languages, where `''` and `0` are often falsy too, the only two falsy values in Signo are `#false` and `()`.
+So unlike other languages, where `""` and `0` are often falsy too, the only two falsy values in Signo are `#false` and `()`.